 |Child Weight Maximum||100 pounds|

 Best Budget Buy

 This unit from Cosco is for use only in the forward-facing position.
-It can be used as a traditional car seat with its five-point harness, or it can be used as a booster.
+It can be used as a traditional car seat with its five-point harness or used as a booster.
 When used as a booster, the car’s seat belt is used to secure your little one in place.

 It’s on the lighter side and more narrow than some models, so you can fit three across in the backseat of most cars.
-For use on an airplane, you’ll need to make sure it’s in “car seat” mode and you’re utilizing the harness.
+You’ll need to make sure it’s in “car seat” mode for use on an airplane, and you’re utilizing the harness.